 The Bottom Line: 7 Best Panoramic views of Medellín: The Best Scenic Views

 Medellín has many scenic viewpoints.
-But I chose what I believe are the five best panoramic views of Medellín for this article.
+But we chose what we believe are the six best panoramic views of Medellín for this article.

 Also, with Medellín’s location in a valley surrounded by mountains, many apartments in the city have stunning and scenic views of the city and mountains.